Updated IHC Alternative Service View

 The IHC Alternative Service View application has been updated.
 If you have already installed it, you should get the update automatically when you start the application.
 If you do not already have it:

 If you don’t like the click once installer or can’t get it working, you can download the files without installation – see mono section below.
-Just unzip and run IhcAlternative.exe
+It can also run on Windows, Just unzip and run IhcAlternative.exe

 If you are doing any interfacing with IHC you know it is annoying to have to look though the IHC project file to find resourced ids.
 This application makes it easier because you just select the resource in the project tree and you can see the id in the section the to lower right.